Categories &

 With a single output argument, size returns a row vector.
 When called with multiple output arguments, size returns the size of dimension N in the Nth argument.

-categorical: out = ndims (calD)
+categorical: out = ndims (C)

-categorical: out = numel (calD)
+categorical: out = numel (C)

 For compatibility reasons with Octave’s OOP interface and subsasgn behavior, categorical’s numel is defined to always return 1.